 - Faculty and staff should complete the online volunteer form for consideration

 - The Office of Student Conduct assumes overall responsibility for training and advising the members of the different hearing bodies

 - Training includes a core training program, mock board sessions and shadowing hearings

 Recruitment of new members to the University hearing boards and panels should occur in the fall or on a need-basis and be open to all undergraduate and graduate students, faculty, emeritus faculty, and staff at University Park.

-An adviser is any person selected by the respondent or complainant to assist and accompany them through the University conduct process (including Conferences, Administrative/Student Org Conduct Committee/University Conduct Board Hearings/Title IX Panels, Sanction Reviews, and formal Appeals).
-Parties may choose a trained advisers, a UPUA peer adviser, a non-trained adviser, or may choose to proceed without an adviser.
+An advisor is any person selected by the respondent or complainant to assist and accompany them through the University conduct process (including Conferences, Administrative/Student Org Conduct Committee/University Conduct Board Hearings/Title IX Panels, Sanction Reviews, and formal Appeals).
+Parties may choose a trained advisors, a UPUA peer advisor, a non-trained advisor, or may choose to proceed without an advisor.

-The adviser, upon request of either party, may
+The advisor, upon request of either party, may

-- accompany the party in any disciplinary proceeding,
+- accompany the party in any conduct proceeding,

 - advise the party in the preparation and presentation of sharing of information, and